David-Reset/Concrete-Structures-Constructability-Framework/README.md

 If you look after this framework — reviewing submissions, publishing entries, managing images — the full step-by-step guide is the **[Maintainer's Manual](https://david-reset.github.io/Concrete-Structures-Constructability-Framework/manual/)**.
 It follows a real entry through each tool, from a form response all the way to going live, and assumes no prior familiarity.
 Start there.

 The tools, in short: three browser-based tools live in the `tools/` folder.
-Each is a single HTML file you open locally — they run entirely in your browser, upload nothing, and read or write only the files you hand them (`data.json`, images and `CHANGELOG.md`).
+Each is a single HTML file you open locally — they run entirely in your browser, upload nothing, and read or write only the files you hand them (`docs/data.json`, images and `docs/CHANGELOG.md`).

 - **Data Manager** (`tools/framework-data-manager.html`) — the main tool.
 Turns Google Form responses into structured `data.json`: work through an inbox of new entries, edits and comments, de-identify and tidy each one, review unpublished drafts, and export the updated file.
 It also manages the "related entries" links between entries and repairs broken ones.
-- **Framework Doctor** (`tools/framework-doctor.html`) — a read-only health check.
-Reports missing images (referenced by an entry but not in the folder) and orphans (in the folder but unused), and changes nothing.
+- **Framework Doctor** (`tools/framework-doctor.html`) — a read-only health check on `docs/`.
+Reports missing images, duplicate entry ids, broken cross-references, case-mismatched filenames (which work locally but break on the live server), finished drafts you forgot to publish, oversized images and internal notes about to be published.
+It changes nothing.
 Run it before you commit.
-- **Image Formatter** (`tools/framework-image-formatter.html`) — re-encodes and uniquely names images for the `images/` folder, and strips embedded GPS and camera metadata in the process.
+- **Image Formatter** (`tools/framework-image-formatter.html`) — re-encodes and uniquely names images for the `docs/images/` folder, and strips embedded GPS and camera metadata in the process.

+The three rubrics beside them are written references, not programs.
+The Data Manager can load them and use them to drive an AI review; you can equally read them yourself:

-- **Evidence rating rubric** (`tools/evidence-rating-rubric.md`) — the reference maintainers follow when assigning an entry's evidence support.
+- **Evidence rating rubric** (`tools/evidence-rating-rubric.md`) — how to assign an entry's evidence support (High / Medium / Low).
 See [Evidence support](#evidence-support).
+- **Triage rating rubric** (`tools/triage-rating-rubric.md`) — how to decide which jobs an entry should surface on.
+- **Entry quality rubric** (`tools/entry-quality-rubric.md`) — how to judge whether an entry is *well framed*: one clear question, one parameter you can act on, bands that follow from it.

 Almost everything is done inside the tools.
 The one thing edited by hand in `data.json` is the branching *decision path* that links the reactive-ground entries together; the manual shows exactly what that looks like.